txace/icd10-sql/readme.md

      * lib_DX10.usc
   * Install all of the files in the Resources directory to /your/bui/installed/path/our_images/ where /your/bui/installed/path is the path to your bui installation.
 For Example: /c0/cmhcweb/cmchbui/cmhcbuilocal/.

+## DX10.usc

-## DX10.usc UI Modes
+1. UI Modes
  There are 4 UI modes supported by the DX10.usc script

-   * REPORT
+  A. REPORT
-   * VIEW
+  B. VIEW
-   * DATAENTRY
+  C. DATAENTRY
-   * !DP
+  D. !DP

-### Report Mode
+A. REPORT Mode
   Report mode restricts users to only viewing the most recent snapshot of the category id set by the `irmsreportid` parameter.

-### View Mode
+B. View Mode
    View mode restricts users to a display only page of the top layer of the DX 10 record for the active client

-### Dataentry Mode
+C. Dataentry Mode
    DateEntry mode lets users enter DX10 records for other staff who completed the diagnosis.
 The UI exposes an extra field required field for the users to select the staff id of the staff who completed the diagnosis.

-### Not Data Present Mode
+D. Not Data Present Mode
   If the Mode is not set then staff have access to enter DX10 records as diagnosing staff.

-## DX10.usc Configuration
+2. DX10.usc Configuration

-### User Access Settings
+  A. User Access Settings
      You can restrict access to the DX10 script by setting the `Exclude_staff_by` parameter.
 There are 4 valid options for this parm:
-   * `STAFFDST`
-   * `DCT`
-   * `GROUP`
-   * `!dp`
+   I. STAFFDST
+   II.
+DCT
+   III.
+GROUP
+   IV. !dp

-#### `Exclude_staff_by STAFFDST`
+I.#### `Exclude_staff_by STAFFDST`

 `STAFFDST` Does a `$dbread` of the `$operstaffid` looking up the dst configured by the `creds_dst` setting.
 The value retrieved will be compaired to the items in the list set by `entry_creds`.
 If `creds_dst_dct` and `creds_dst_dct_op` are set then the value retrieve by the `$dbread` is edited against the dct / alternate code of `creds_dst_dct` / `creds_dst_dct_op`.